Switching to Session 0 Causes Desktop Failure on VMware Virtual Machines

-When running virtual machines under recent versions of VMware ESXi 7, VMware Workstation 16 or VMware Player 16 with VMware Tools 11 installed, you may experience erratic screen handling and operating system behaviour after switching to Session 0 using the built in Microsoft Windows Interactive Services Detection Service (UI0Detect) or FireDaemon Zero.
-This issue has been observed in various recent Microsoft Windows operating systems including Server 2012 R2 and Server 2016.
+When running virtual machines under recent versions of VMware ESXi 7, VMware Workstation 16 or VMware Player 16 with VMware Tools 11 installed, you may experience erratic screen handling and operating system behaviour after switching to Session 0 using the built-in Microsoft Windows Interactive Services Detection Service (UI0Detect) or FireDaemon Zero.
+This issue has been observed in various recent Microsoft Windows operating systems including Server 2012 R2, Server 2016, and Server 2019.

-This appears to be a bug in the SVGA Display Driver version 22.214.171.124 and corresponding VMware SVGA Helper Service (vm3dservice).
+This appears to be a bug in the SVGA Display Driver version 188.8.131.52 and the corresponding VMware SVGA Helper Service (vm3dservice).

 To resolve the issue: